 What timbers are available?

-We only supply Waney Edge cladding in European Oak, British Oak, British Cedar, British Douglas Fir and British Larch.
+We only supply Waney Edge cladding in European Oak, English Oak, British Cedar, British Douglas Fir and British Larch.
 This is because imported timbers are shipped to Britain square edged so Waney Edge is not available.